Alnylam Pharmaceuticals (NASDAQ:ALNY) Issues Earnings Results

-Alnylam Pharmaceuticals (NASDAQ:ALNY – Get Rating) posted its earnings results on Thursday.
-The biopharmaceutical company reported ($2.00) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($1.84) by ($0.16), MarketWatch Earnings reports.
-The company had revenue of $186.90 million during the quarter, compared to the consensus estimate of $242.82 million.
+Alnylam Pharmaceuticals (NASDAQ:ALNY – Get Rating) released its earnings results on Thursday.
+The biopharmaceutical company reported ($2.00) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.84) by ($0.16), MarketWatch Earnings reports.
 Alnylam Pharmaceuticals had a negative net margin of 101.01% and a negative return on equity of 109.21%.
-The business’s quarterly revenue was up 37.6% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($1.71) earnings per share.
+The company had revenue of $186.90 million for the quarter, compared to analyst estimates of $242.82 million.
+During the same period in the previous year, the business posted ($1.71) EPS.
+The firm’s quarterly revenue was up 37.6% on a year-over-year basis.

 Alnylam Pharmaceuticals Company Profile (Get Rating)